wmhilton-stoplight/platform-docs/5.-governance/d.style-guides.md

 New rulesets can be added as your style guide evolves, as new problems occur and new standards need to be met.

 For example, the API Governance team decides that all APIs need to be running on HTTPS, and only HTTPS.
-No HTTP allowed anywhere in the company.
+No HTTP is allowed anywhere in the company.
 They could add this rule:

 ```yaml
   oas2-hosts-https-only: